Interfaith Center on Corporate Responsibility: Members

-In the 1980s, ICCR was active in the campaign for disinvestment from South Africa in protest of Apartheid.

 Issues of concern

 Shareholder resolutions span a wide range of issues.
 In recent years, the most active issues have included climate change; human rights including topics such as human trafficking, food safety and sustainability, water sustainability, and the affordability of medicines; corporate lobbying and corporate political contributions; corporate governance; financial practices and risk; and gun control.

 The Interfaith Center on Corporate Responsibility co-ordinated organizations using shareholder activism to influence firearms manufacturers to improve the safety of their products.
 The Interfaith Center on Corporate Responsibility supported shareholder resolutions asking American Outdoor Brands Corporation, the parent company of Smith & Wesson, and Sturm, Ruger & Co. to report to investors regarding the steps they are taking to reduce gun violence.
 Ruger opposed the resolution.
 BlackRock, the world's largest asset manager and Ruger's largest investor, and Institutional Shareholder Services and Glass Lewis, the two most important shareholder advisory firms in the United States, supported the resolution.
 At Ruger's annual meeting on May 9, 2018, a majority of shareholders voted in favor and Ruger said they would heed the resolution.
 The Brady Campaign to Prevent Gun Violence called the vote a "first-of-its-kind victory."